entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-svc.md

    - The username and password are derived from the bundle name, e.g. YOUR-BUNDLE has the username YOUR-BUNDLE-USER and the password YOUR-BUNDLE-PASSWORD
    - A database is automatically created and given the bundle name, e.g. YOUR-BUNDLE

-- `keycloak` contains the Entando-related configuration
+- `keycloak` configures authentication for Entando
    - The `keycloak` realm name is 'entando-dev'
    - The console is accessible at *http://localhost:9080* with username: *admin*, password: *admin*
    - All roles and permissions are preset, based on the Keycloak realm-config file